Scoop-Tech/scpx-wallet/README.md

   * Fiat Out - make fiat purchases backed by crypto assets, with a pre-paid card either physical or NFC-virtual.

   * Derivative Products - asset transfers for diversification or deriviate products backed by Scoop Contracts, e.g. crypto options, crypto CFDs, algo trading.

+Major roadmap items are tracked [here](https://github.com/Scoop-Tech/scpx-wallet/labels/major%20feature).

+## Help Wanted

+Scoop Wallet is self-funded and community driven.
+If you can [help](https://github.com/Scoop-Tech/scpx-wallet/labels/help%20wanted) in any of these areas, please reach out to us.

 ## Development